 For women, Les Peches is a solid first choice.
 Started in 2005 by Abby and Betty, this is the longest-running and most consistent set of events for lesbians / queers / trans individuals.
 There’s usually an event every month, so make sure you join the closed group early to learn when the next one is!

 Lesbian bars tend to be more like lounges, rather than dance clubs.
-Unfortunately, the few that I knew of are now closed, so the best way to learn about the new locations is to join one of the Facebook groups and ask a local.
+The best way to learn about the new locations is to join one of the Facebook groups and ask a local.
+Sweatitude was recommended. 🙂

 Hong Kong’s Gay Saunas